PombertLab/SYNY/README.md

 Alternatively, ticks/numbers in the x and y axes can be turned off with the --noticks command line option.

+By default, the plots are formatted for a widescreen (landscape) output (width/height ratio: 19.2/10.8).
+This ratio can be adjusted with the --height and --width command lines.

 #### Example 2 - <i>Encephalitozoon</i>
 Below is a quick example describing how to compare a total of three telomere-to-telomere (T2T) genomes from <i>Encephalitozoon</i> species [<i>E. intestinalis</i> ATCC 50506](https://pubmed.ncbi.nlm.nih.gov/37142951/), [<i>E. hellem</i> ATCC 50604](https://pubmed.ncbi.nlm.nih.gov/37142951/), and [<i>E. cuniculi</i> ATCC 50602](https://pubmed.ncbi.nlm.nih.gov/37142951/) using annotation data available in public databases.